 We are permitted to disclose your information in the following cases:

-Whilst we make all reasonable efforts to ensure our Third Party Data Partners comply with the standards of the GDPR, you acknowledge that we cannot control use of such personal data beyond our reasonable control.
+Whilst we make all reasonable efforts to ensure our Third-Party Data Partners comply with the standards of the GDPR, you acknowledge that we cannot control the use of such personal data beyond our reasonable control.

 Retention of Data

 Personal data that we process for any purpose will not be kept for longer than is necessary for that purpose.
 Subject to overriding legal requirements, as a minimum, we will store and retain your personal data for as long as is required to provide our service to our Clients.

 Whilst it is not possible to specify precisely in advance for how long your personal data will be retained, the period of retention will be determined based on whether or not you remain our Client or whether or not you still wish to participate in projects with us.

 You, as the data subject, may request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention.
 This can be in writing to us at our above-stated address or alternatively, you can send an email to email@example.com if you would like to get in touch.

 - request access to, deletion of, or correction of your personal data;